1Now Jacob saw that there was grain in Egypt, and Jacob said to his sons, “Why do you look at one another?”

 18Joseph said to them the third day, “Do this and live, for I fear God:

-19if you are honest men, then let one of your brothers be bound in your prison, but you go, carry grain for the famine of your houses.
+19if you are honest men, then let one of your brothers be bound where you are now in prison, but the rest of you go; carry grain for the famine of your houses.

 20Bring your youngest brother to me.
-So will your words be verified, and you won’t die.”
+By this your words will be verified, and you will not die.”
+They did so.

 21They said one to another, “We are certainly guilty concerning our brother, in that we saw the distress of his soul, when he begged us, and we would not listen.
 Therefore this distress has come upon us.”

-23They didn’t know that Joseph understood them, for there was an interpreter between them.
+23They did not know that Joseph understood them, for there was an interpreter between them.

 24He turned himself away from them and wept.
 Then he returned to them and spoke to them, and took Simeon from among them and bound him before their eyes.